lvcabral/brs-engine/docs/emulator-api.md

   - `customDeviceInfo` (object): customized device information (see `device.ts` for the valid fields)
   - `options` (object): {debugToConsole: boolean, disableKeys: boolean, customKeys: Map}
     - `debugToConsole` - default true: if `true` all debug messages from the emulator will be sent to the `console`.
 If disabled use the `debug` event.
+    - `showStats` - default false:  if `true` the performance statistics overlay will be shown over the display when a channel is running.
     - `disableKeys` - default false: if `true` disables the default keyboard handling for remote control emulation
     - `customKeys` - optional: a custom map of keyboard keys to add/remove from the remote control emulation
 - brsEmu.**subscribe**(observerId, observerCallback) - Subscribes to the Emulator events (see list below)